megacodist/sorted-list/README.md

 # ordered-list
- An sorted list in Python.
+ A sorted list in Python.